logo-tera

 RR:

 I wasn’t a judge.
 There were three main groups in the event: the participants in the event, the judges that review the products and their presentations, and the clients, which I was a part of.
 The client group was made according to the methodology used to organize the Hackathon.
 Normally, teams in a Hackathon receive tasks that they have to complete and that’s it.
 Here, we gave them a task and a framework that would help them figure out what product they would prefer to develop that is also useful for the company.
 This group consisted of the administrative personnel, and I was part of that group to ensure that the product development process also had some tones of entrepreneurship in them.
-In fact, each team was given a guide that shows them the ideal process for developing a new product based off of the client’s needs.
+In fact, each team was given a guide that shows them the ideal process for developing a new product based on the client’s needs.
 I wanted to give each team a lesson in entrepreneurship which I think is very unique to our event, and I have not seen in other Hackathons before.

 Q: